-Since I was traveling by myself, I didn’t need much so my search was pretty basic.
+Since I was traveling alone, I didn’t need much, so my search was pretty basic.
 When the search results came up, I found a few that appealed to me and read each host profile to see what each one offered.

 Once I chose the listing I was interested in, I reserved the room and paid securely on the website.

 Before my reservation could be completed, I had to verify my identity using my LinkedIn profile.
 This is an additional step but is added security for potential hosts.

 Have you ever stayed at an Airbnb?
 If so, what was your experience like?
 Please tell us in the comments below.
 We’d love to hear them!

 A Traveling Broad

 * Source: “Where did Airbnb get its name?”, Erik Kayata, Boston Globe, October 31, 2015